SAIS-S2S-Technology/Roadmap/Roadmap.md

 We believe we can take the SAIS ethos and apply it to technological change: educating generalists, continuously adapting theory to enlighten decision-making, asking hard ethical questions and providing a holistic framework for integrating technological developements into policymaking.

 Throghout their careers Nitze and Herter have succeded at doing what we hope to help students do - embrace change to advance the values of an open and stable world.

+## How we got here

+Before starting SAIS.Technology S2S we founded the SAIS Technology Career Club in February 2018.
+We reached 100+ memners, or ~17% of the SAIS MA student body, within one month.

+Based on students' feedback and the clearly and present importance of connecting policymakers and the technology community to develop solution frameworks for a fast changing world, we decided to expand our activities.
+The result is SAIS.Technology S2S.

 ## What we believe about technology and global policy